DrewIndeed/e-commerce-product-page/README.md

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

+## Current Status (Added by DrewIndeed)

+Completed with ReactJS at Monday, March 7th.
+2022 at 11:30 AM ✅

+## Flaws Following Completion (Added by DrewIndeed)

+- Have not resolved | implemented reverse animation of elements with animation.
+- Have not resolved xlarge cases of device's screen.
+The cart list's pop-up position is the one affected the most.
+Otherwise, the completion is completely responsive.
+- Cart data exchange between Components is not effective, just understandble -> hard to fix and maintain
+- Have not component-ized the page effectively, just simple component-ization.

 ## The challenge

 Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.